NITHISH74/PingPongGame/README.md

  ## Result:
- Thus, a ping pong game was developed using C# program in unity .
+ Thus, a ping pong game was developed using C# program in unity.